Sandy Spring Bank Sells 1,671 Shares of iShares China Large-Cap ETF (NYSEARCA:FXI)

 Sandy Spring Bank decreased its holdings in iShares China Large-Cap ETF (NYSEARCA:FXI – Get Rating) by 21.8% in the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The firm owned 6,000 shares of the exchange traded fund’s stock after selling 1,671 shares during the period.
 Sandy Spring Bank’s holdings in iShares China Large-Cap ETF were worth $155,000 at the end of the most recent reporting period.

 A number of other hedge funds have also recently made changes to their positions in the business.
 Geneos Wealth Management Inc. boosted its stake in shares of iShares China Large-Cap ETF by 20.0% in the second quarter.
 Geneos Wealth Management Inc. now owns 2,400 shares of the exchange traded fund’s stock worth $81,000 after acquiring an additional 400 shares during the period.
 Allworth Financial LP boosted its stake in shares of iShares China Large-Cap ETF by 33.8% in the second quarter.
 Allworth Financial LP now owns 1,989 shares of the exchange traded fund’s stock worth $67,000 after acquiring an additional 502 shares during the period.
-Private Advisor Group LLC boosted its stake in iShares China Large-Cap ETF by 11.1% during the first quarter.
-Private Advisor Group LLC now owns 6,298 shares of the exchange traded fund’s stock valued at $201,000 after buying an additional 627 shares during the last quarter.
-Capital Investment Counsel Inc boosted its stake in iShares China Large-Cap ETF by 2.4% during the third quarter.
-Capital Investment Counsel Inc now owns 28,287 shares of the exchange traded fund’s stock valued at $732,000 after buying an additional 650 shares during the last quarter.
-Finally, Gould Asset Management LLC CA boosted its stake in iShares China Large-Cap ETF by 10.3% during the second quarter.
-Gould Asset Management LLC CA now owns 7,409 shares of the exchange traded fund’s stock valued at $251,000 after buying an additional 690 shares during the last quarter.
+Private Advisor Group LLC boosted its stake in shares of iShares China Large-Cap ETF by 11.1% in the first quarter.
+Private Advisor Group LLC now owns 6,298 shares of the exchange traded fund’s stock worth $201,000 after acquiring an additional 627 shares during the period.
+Capital Investment Counsel Inc boosted its stake in shares of iShares China Large-Cap ETF by 2.4% in the third quarter.
+Capital Investment Counsel Inc now owns 28,287 shares of the exchange traded fund’s stock worth $732,000 after acquiring an additional 650 shares during the period.
+Finally, Gould Asset Management LLC CA boosted its stake in shares of iShares China Large-Cap ETF by 10.3% in the second quarter.
+Gould Asset Management LLC CA now owns 7,409 shares of the exchange traded fund’s stock worth $251,000 after acquiring an additional 690 shares during the period.

 iShares China Large-Cap ETF Profile